fbpx

 Built, in the 1950s, the man-made geological phenomenon The Integratron was designed by aircraft mechanic and ufologist George Van Tassel to unleash profound healing powers to prolong human life, rejuvenate the spirit, and even perform anti-gravity time travel in the heart of California’s Mojave desert.

-While his vision never became a reality, the structurally sound wooden structure which has unique surround-sound properties now houses meditative sonic-healing sound baths sessions, where you can lie down in the main chamber and immerse yourself in harmonic sounds produced by quartz crystal bowls.
+While Van Tassel’s vision never became a reality, the structurally sound wooden structure which has unique surround-sound properties now houses meditative sonic-healing sound baths sessions where you ie down in the main chamber and immerse yourself in harmonic sounds produced by quartz crystal bowls.

 Hamilton Pool Preserve, Texas